 2 POLICY STATEMENT:

-3
+3 Ottown Diver Device Comparation will available and and applied for its apprehiment

-4 Ottawa River Power Corporation will purchase goods and services for its operations as outlined
+4 5 Ottawa River Power Corporation will purchase goods and services for its operations as outlined in this policy.

-5 in this policy.
+6 in this policy.

-6

 7 PARTICULARS

-8
+8 -

 9 The objective of this Policy is to obtain best value when purchasing goods, construction and

-10 services for Ottawa River Power Corporation, while treating all suppliers equitably.
-The guiding
+10 11 services for Ottawa River Power Corporation, while treating all suppliers equitably.
+The guiding procurement principle supports that, wherever possible, purchases be made using a competitive

-11 12 procurement principle supports that, wherever possible, purchases be made using a competitive process that is open, transparent and fair to all suppliers.
+12 process that is open, transparent and fair to all suppliers.

-13 process that is open, transparent and rail to all suppliers.
+13

 14 Procurement of goods and services will be based on

 15 (a) Overall price impact for ORPC

 16 (b) Quality of goods

 17 (c) Reputation and performance of supplier

 18 (d) Delivery

 19 (e) Environmental impact

 20 (f) Safety record of contractors

 21 22 (g) Preference to support local suppliers, based on (in order) suppliers who are customers of ORPC, local suppliers, provincial suppliers, national suppliers

 23 (h) Standardization of equipment

 24 (i) Impact on the ongoing work process

 25

 26 PURCHASE ORDERS:

 27 A purchase order may be issued by any department manager or the purchasing designate for

 28 the purchase of all materials, supplies and services over \$50.00.
 Purchases under this threshold

-29 should be made at locations where ORPC has standing accounts, in the absence of an account,
+29 should be made at locations where ORPC has standing accounts, in the absence of an account

 30 the following options may be applicable;